Lombiq/NuGet-Publishing-GitHub-Actions/Docs/Workflows/Productivity/Renovate.md

 >
 > - Only _renovate.json5_ configuration files in the root of the repository are supported.
 > - The `schedule` and `prHourlyLimit` options coming from the `renovate.json5` configuration file are overridden, instead relying on the schedule of the workflow itself.
-> - When run from other than the repository's default branch, a [dry run](https://docs.renovatebot.com/self-hosted-configuration/#dryrun) will happen
+> - When run from other than the repository's default branch, a [dry run](https://docs.renovatebot.com/self-hosted-configuration/#dryrun) will happen (except in the `renovate/configure` branch during onboarding).
 <!-- textlint-enable doubled-spaces -->

 If Renovate is not doing what you expect it to do, you can increase the log level to `debug`, and see in the workflow output what happens: